epurpur/UVA-Big-Deal/README.md

+# 1Science-1Figr-Code-Sharing

 GitHub repository for 1Figr data

 Steps to use data...

 1- Save the 'JournalsPerProvider' tab from your master copy of the 1Figr/1Science Dataset as CSV file as 'JournalsPerProvider.csv'.
 Must be in
 UTF-8 encoding to be read correctly by Pandas.
 I suggest you do this by copy and pasting all contents of the 'JournalsPerProvider' tab into a new workbook in excel and saving that as 'JournalsPerProvider.csv'.
+Keep in mind your 'JournalsPerProvider.csv' file should be saved in the working directory or same directory as the code.
+Otherwise you'll have to change the file paths at the beginning of each function to read to the new working directory.

 2- Notice in the 'JournalsPerProvider' CSV document that the column headers begin on row 8.
 Keep it this way.
 The code skips to the 8th row, and then begins parsing the data.